AaronAScott/MsgBox/README.md

 A single‑file, dependency‑free replacement for the built‑in VB `MsgBox`.
 Same call syntax, same behavior, cleaner UI, optional theming.
+This function can also display a "save/don't save/cancel box by setting the SaveVerify flag.

 **Note: this replacement purposefully *omits* support for the AbortRetryIgnore and RetryCancel styles.
 If you need these fossils, you'll need to implement them yourself.**